 Instructions

-- Preheat oven to 350°F (177°C).
-Grease three 9-inch cake pans, line with parchment paper, then grease the parchment paper.
+- Preheat oven to 350ยฐF (177ยฐC).
+Grease three 9-inch cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
+(If it’s helpful, see this parchment paper rounds for cakes video & post.)

-- Make the cake:Ā Whisk the cake flour, salt, baking powder, and baking soda together.
+- Make the cake:ย Whisk the cake flour, salt, baking powder, and baking soda together.
 Set aside.

 - Pour batter evenly into cake pans.
 If desired, weigh them with a kitchen scale to ensure accuracy.
 Set aside for a few minutes as you make the cinnamon swirl.